What is a second mortgage, and how does it work?

 Key takeaways

-- A home equity loan and a home equity line of credit (HELOC) are two common types of secondary mortgages.
+- A home equity loan and a home equity line of credit (HELOC) are two common types of second mortgages.

-- You must have built up a certain amount of equity (outright ownership stake) in your home to borrow against it, and you must maintain a minimum amount of equity in the home.
+- To qualify for a second mortgage, you must have built up a certain amount of equity (outright ownership stake) in your home, maintain a minimum amount of equity in the home, and have a strong credit score.

 The cost to buy a home is at a record high, and homeowners have significant equity in their homes as a result of the runup in values.
-According to property information and data analyst CoreLogic, the average U.S. mortgage-owning homeowner possesses $305,000 in equity as of Q1 2024, a gain of $28,000 in the past year.
+According to property information and data analyst CoreLogic, the average U.S. mortgage-owning homeowner possesses $311,000 in equity as of Q3 2024, gaining approximately $5,700 in equity during the past year.

 One of the ways homeowners can tap their equity for ready money is by taking out a second mortgage — so-called because it uses the home as collateral for the debt, just as the original mortgage used to buy the home does.